gcontarini/NewO-vault/README.md

 ## Controller for rewards contract
 The vanilla rewards contract has all its front facing functionality for the user blocked now by the controller contract.
 The idea here is to enable this functionallity throught the controller to ensure:
-1 - No user can use the rewards without agreeing with the terms and conditons.
+1 - No user can use the rewards without agreeing with the terms and conditons (signing the legal new order declaration).
 2 - Many rewards can be deployed and managed through this controller, without the need of looking for each reward contract and calling it individually.

 To proper set it up the manager has to: